geveh/IceDamFailures/README.md

 ## Contact

 **Georg Veh**
-Postdoctoral researcher in the working group on natural hazards
+Postdoctoral researcher in the research group on natural hazards
 Institute of Environmental Sciences and Geography
 University of Potsdam
 georg.veh@uni-potsdam.de